Home > For Everyone > Real Estate > Mortgage Lending > Wisconsin Statutes 224.755 - Education and testing requirements for mortgage loan originators

 (c) A written test meeting the standards under par. (b) may satisfy the requirement under par. (a) even if the test is provided at the location of the applicant's employer, any subsidiary or affiliate of the applicant's employer, or any entity with which the applicant holds an exclusive arrangement to conduct the business of a mortgage loan originator.

-(d) An individual may retake a test 3 consecutive times, with each test retaken no less than 30 days after the preceding test.
+(d) An individual may take a test 3 consecutive times, with each retest occurring at least 30 days after the preceding test.
 If the individual fails 3 consecutive tests, the individual may not retake a test again for at least 6 months.

-(e) If an individual previously licensed as a mortgage loan originator fails to maintain a valid license for a period of 5 years or longer, the individual shall retake the test under par. (a).
-For purposes of determining the 5-year period, the division shall not consider any period during which the individual is exempt from licensing under s.
-224.726 (1).
+(e) If an individual previously licensed as a mortgage loan originator fails to maintain a valid license for a period of 5 years or longer, not taking into account any time during which the individual is a registered loan originator, the individual shall retake the test under par. (a).

 (5) Compliance records.
 A mortgage loan originator shall keep records documenting compliance with this section for at least 4 years.